p-org/P/Docs/docs/getstarted/install.md

     After each step, please use the troubleshooting check to ensure that each installation step succeeded.

 ### [Step 1] Install .Net Core SDK
-The P compiler and checker are implemented in C# and hence the tool chain requires `dotnet`.
+The P compiler is implemented in C# and hence the tool chain requires `dotnet`.
 P currently uses the specific version of [.Net SDK 6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 To install .Net Core 6.0 SDK use: